 How to relax?

-To reset this system and fallback in relaxation there are several measures we can take.
+To reset this system and fallback in relaxation there are several things we can do.
 The first thing to do is get your body moving.
 Stroll around the park, take a long walk on the beach.
 Try to implement 30 minutes a day to get outside and start some light walking.
-By doing this we help the body to break down the stress hormones and reset, simultaneously it will activate the PNS.
+By doing this we help the body to break down the stress hormones and reset.
+Simultaneously it will activate the parasympathic nervous system.
 Don’t underestimate the power of nature and movements.

-Last but not least we have adaptogens, neurotransmitters and vitamines that will support you and correct imbalances.
+Last but not least we have adaptogens, neurotransmitters and vitamines whom can support and correct imbalances, like our destress pack.
 Co-factors and adaptogens are needed in order to rebuild hormones and help you adapt to the stress you might have experienced.